The Black Experience in Colonial Latin America

 - DOI: 10.1093/obo/9780199766581-0038

 Perhaps as a result of the overwhelming geographical expanse of the region, few single- or dual-authored works of general synthesis exist for blacks in colonial Latin America; a notable exception is Rout 2003.
 Some books treat wider subject matters than others.
 In general, such works develop specific historiographical or theoretical arguments that intend to alter the broader research parameters of the field.
 The wider-reaching nature of these works necessarily compels them to incorporate case material from a variety of regions to help sustain larger arguments.
 One of the key early works that precipitated tremendous research into the nature of Latin American slavery, colonial society, and race relations was Tannenbaum 1947, Slave and Citizen.
 Tannenbaum’s ideas about comparative race relations in the Americas (and the relative benevolence of Latin American racial systems) were significantly challenged by Hoetink 1973, spawning a flurry of new research.
 A critical subfield, evaluating the impact of the Latin American caste system upon ideas about race and racial mixture, was crystallized by Mörner 1967.
 Mörner’s work, which essentially defined Latin America as a “caste society,” helped trigger the caste-versus-class debate, which continues to today, providing a theoretical framework for discussing how blacks integrated into colonial and early national societies.
 In terms of synthetic works, Klein and Vinson 2007 offers a comprehensive, snapshot view of the fruits of the comparative slavery school, partly established by Tannenbaum.
 Among the best general surveys of the black colonial experience is Rout 2003.
-An outstanding look at the linguistic contribution of blacks is Lipski 2009.
+Wheat 2016 also deals with the black colonial experience, but contends that neither a “sugar-centered framework” nor one focusing on the labor in silver mines accurately explains how Africans came to play such a vital part in the colonization of the Caribbean.
+Wheat’s book highlights the overlapping African and Iberian worlds and how transnational networks, coupled with the decline of the indigenous population, forced African migrants to assume the role of “surrogate colonists.”
+Landers 2010 hones in on the overlapping worlds of Florida, Saint-Domingue, and Cuba.
+The text analyzes notable Atlantic Creoles to examine black agency in the Age of Revolution.
+These individuals, who Landers contends were not restricted by slavery or confined by geography, were highly mobile and expertly navigated the instability of the age in their attempts to achieve and define liberty.
+Meanwhile, an outstanding look at the linguistic contribution of blacks is Lipski 2009.
 The majority of good surveys on the black presence can be found in edited collections, of which several exist in the larger literature.
 By and large, these volumes feature nuanced case studies and broad-reaching introductions that help orient readers with extensive historiographical background and penetrating questions into the state of the field.
-Finally, a superb overview of the key literature and questions that helped launch the field of Afro-Latin American Studies is Bowser 1972.
+Finally, a superb overview of the key literature and questions that helped launch the field of Afro-Latin American studies is Bowser 1972.
 Although that work is somewhat dated, the research agenda Bowser outlined is remarkable in the degree to which it has remained influential in shaping the trajectory of more modern works.

 Bowser, Frederick P. “The African Experience in Colonial Spanish America: Reflections on Research Achievements and Priorities.”
 Latin American Historical Review 7.1 (Spring 1972): 77–94.